golemfactory/wasm-store/sha1solver/README.md

 ### Algoritm

-At the beginning there is the input file `infile`.
+At the beginning there is the input file.
 The input parameters indicates the region.
 It is a sequence of byte positions in the input file.
 The algorithm replaces bytes in the region and calculates SHA1 hash of the file.
 The goal is to find such bytes in the region that the hash of the file is equal the desired hash.
 The desired hash is an input parameter.
 It is very hard to find exact match for the hash.
 We weaken this condition.
 Instead of searching exact match, the algorithm searches for matching the given pattern.
 The algorithm searches for all combinations of bytes in the region such that the hash of the file matches the pattern.
 The algorithm is naive.
 It searches all possible combinations of bytes in the region.